Jkierem/JState/README.md

 # JuanState

 Simple state handler to use with react.
 It is more of a proof of concept than actual tool.
+This repo contains an example of how to use JuanState.

 ## Usage